lightyears1998/wordpress-theme-yuu/README.md

-# Wordpress Theme Erica
+# Wordpress Theme Yuu

-在 @lightyears1998 的生活博客中使用的 Wordpress 主题。
+Wordpress theme used in @lightyears1998's blog.